 Charles H. Rivkin is Chairman and CEO of the Motion Picture Association (MPA).
 He leads the MPA’s global mission to advance and support the film, television, and streaming content industry.
 The MPA’s members currently include: Disney, Netflix, Paramount, Sony, Universal, and Warner Bros.
 Drawing on almost 30 years of experience as a media executive and a leading U.S. diplomat, Rivkin advocates …

 In 1922, motion picture studios formed the organization now known as the Motion Picture Association to protect and support the nascent film industry.
-Since that time, the MPA has served as the voice and advocate of the film and television industry around the world, advancing the business and art of storytelling, protecting the creative and artistic freedoms of storytellers, and bringing entertainment and inspiration to audiences worldwide.
+Since that time, the MPA has served as the voice and advocate of the film, television, and streaming industry around the world, advancing the business and art of storytelling, protecting the creative and artistic freedoms of storytellers, and bringing entertainment and inspiration to audiences worldwide.

 The Motion Picture Producers and Distributors of America (MPPDA) is founded and led by William Hays.
 A regulatory system, known as the Hays Code, is developed to ensure the absence of “offensive material” and prevent government interference in filmmaking.

-The organization changes its name to The Motion Picture Association of America, reflecting increased popularity of American films overseas.
+The organization changes its name to the Motion Picture Association of America (MPAA).

-Alongside the progress of the civil rights, women’s rights, and labor movements, the film industry sought artistic freedoms and the removal of Hays Code’s strict limits on certain content.
-In response, then-MPA president Jack Valenti creates the film rating system we use today.
+Alongside the progress of the civil rights, women’s rights, and labor movements, the film industry sought artistic freedoms and the removal of the Hays Code’s strict limits on certain content.
+In response, then-MPAA president Jack Valenti creates the film rating system we use today.

-The MPA establishes the Film Security Office to work closely with law enforcement officials and stem the growing threat of film piracy, which was estimated to cost the industry more than $100 million a year at the time.
+The MPAA establishes the Film Security Office to work closely with law enforcement officials and stem the growing threat of film piracy, which was estimated to cost the industry more than $100 million a year at the time.

-Facing increasing challenges from online content theft, the MPA, under CEO Dan Glickman, bolsters its global content protection team and successfully advocates for the Pro-IP Act, the first U.S. anti-piracy law enacted in the 21st Century.
+Facing increasing challenges from online content theft, the MPAA, under Chairman and CEO Dan Glickman, bolsters its global content protection team and successfully advocates for the Pro-IP Act, the first U.S. anti-piracy law enacted in the 21st century.